iPlumb3r/EcosystemMapping/ReadMe.md

 Ecosystem Mapping Model (E2M)
 ==
-A Model for answering key question about any Ecosystem : WHO ?
+A Model for answering key questiosn about any Ecosystem :
+WHO ?
 Do WHAT ?
 HOW ?
 For WHAT & WHY ?

 Mantra
 -